This article was last updated on 9/1/2022

 The Importance of Proper Hydration — For Children of All Ages

-If you’re wondering exactly how much water should kids drink, take a look at the chart below.
+Before looking at the best ways for parents and businesses to encourage hydration, it’s critical to understand how much water children and teenagers should be drinking each day.
 The Child Health Oversight Committee (CHOC) says the recommended amount of daily water intake varies with age and sex.
 Older children, especially teenage boys, need more water than younger children.
-There’s an easy formula to determine how much water should kids drink.
+There’s an easy formula to determine how much water kids should drink.
 The CHOC says children should drink the number of 8-ounce cups of water equal to their age.
 The maximum amount of water is 64 ounces for children over 8.

 |Age in Years||Number of 8 oz cups|